Table of Contents

 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including prescription medications), poisons, and some viruses can all cause hepatitis.
 Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).

-Worldwide, approximately 350 million people are infected with HBV, and 10 percent of these are also infected with HIV.
-In the US, about 1.25 million are infected with HBV, and about 20 percent of these are also infected with HIV.
+Worldwide, approximately 350 million people are infected with HBV, and one in ten of these are also infected with HIV.
+In the US, about 1.25 million are infected with HBV, and about one in five of these are also infected with HIV.

-Most people, about 9 out of every 10, fight off the infection themselves and usually recover within a few months.
+Most people, about nine out of every ten, fight off the hepatitis B infection themselves and usually recover within a few months.
 While they will never get HBV again, their blood test will always show that they have been infected.

-The remaining 10 percent of people -- those who do not fight off the infection themselves -- develop chronic hepatitis B. Chronic hepatitis B is a long-term illness that happens when HBV stays in the body longer than 6 months.
+The remaining ten percent of people -- those who do not fight off the infection themselves -- develop chronic hepatitis B. Chronic hepatitis B is a long-term illness that happens when HBV stays in the body longer than six months.
 Fifteen to 25 percent of people with chronic HBV develop serious complications including liver damage (cirrhosis or scarring) or liver cancer, usually after many years.
 In the most serious cases, a person may need a liver transplant.
-People with chronic HBV infection also become carriers and can pass the virus on to others.
+People with chronic HBV infection also become carriers of the infection and can pass the virus on to others.

 There is very little woman-specific information about HIV/HBV co-infection.
 However, it is known that, although people with both HIV and HBV have less inflammation in the liver, they have higher rates of HBV-associated liver disease.
 Several studies have also shown that HBV infection could increase the risk of liver damage for people taking HIV medications.